mike-casa-es-su-casa/BIOC3301-Project/README.md

 Medium | 0.1 | 20 | 200
 High | 0.2 | 30 | 300

+#### Step by Step Script Guide

-A summary of the scripts used can be found in the [Step-by-Step Script](https://github.com/mike-casa-es-su-casa/BIOC3301-Project/blob/master/Step-by-Step%20Script)
+A summary of all the scripts used step by step can be found in the repository [step-by-step script](https://github.com/mike-casa-es-su-casa/BIOC3301-Project/blob/master/Step-by-Step%20Script)